 Catherine A. Waldeck is a lifelong resident of Lake Forest.
 She and her husband Joe have four children between them, with the youngest currently a student at Lake Forest High School.
 Catherine is a graduate of Cornell University and received her Law Degree from Loyola University School of Law.
 Previously, Catherine was employed as a felony prosecutor for 20 years in the Cook and Lake County State’s Attorney offices.
 Catherine served as a member of the Plan Commission for 2 years.
 She also currently serves on the Board of Directors of “A Safe Place”, as member of the Northwestern Lake Forest Hospital Women’s Auxiliary Board, and on the Lake Forest Dance Academy’s Parent Board.
 She currently serves as Council liaison for legal services.
 Catherine holds a deep affection for Lake Forest and wishes to continue her family’s tradition of dedication and public service to the community.

 George A. Pandaleon and his wife Peggy have lived in Lake Forest since 1990 and raised 3 children here.
-With a Bachelor of Arts degree from Kenyon College and a Masters of Business Administration from Northwestern University, George is the President of a commercial real estate investment firm serving institutional investors throughout the U.S. George has a long record of volunteerism in Lake Forest, serving on a number of City Boards and Commissions, including terms as Chairman of the Plan Commission and Chairman of the Zoning Board of Appeals, and worked for 6 months to re-energize Gorton Community Center as its Interim Chairman of the Board.
+With a Bachelor of Arts degree from Kenyon College and a Masters of Business Administration from Northwestern University, George is the President of a commercial real estate investment firm serving institutional investors throughout the U.S. George has a long record of volunteering in Lake Forest, serving on a number of City Boards and Commissions, including terms as Chairman of the Plan Commission and Chairman of the Zoning Board of Appeals, and worked for 6 months to re-energize Gorton Community Center as its Interim Chairman of the Board.
 He serves as Chairman of the Finance Committee, and is a member of the Audit Committee.
 George believes “Lake Forest is an extraordinary community, offering a rich heritage and superb quality of life.
 It has always been exceptionally well-managed, and I hope to contribute to that rich tradition through service on the City Council.”

 David Moore grew up in Northern Michigan and attended Ripon College in Ripon, Wisconsin (Class of 1983).
 David and Diana were married in Lake Forest in 1991, moved to Lake Bluff in 1993, and then to Lake Forest in 1997.
 Diana is a life-long resident of Lake Forest.
 They have two boys and two girls.
 David is the President and CEO of Woodland Foods, a food import business he started in 1989.
 He is on the Lake Forest Open Lands Board of Governors, as well as many other boards and charitable organizations.
 Prior to taking office as Second Ward Alderman in May 2010, he served on the Historic Preservation Commission for two and one half terms.
 David serves as the Council's liaison for business and commerce and the Housing Trust.